ddd-by-examples/library/README.md

     }
     ```
 - As you could see above, we also try not to use component scan wherever possible.
 Instead we utilize
-`@Configuration` classes where we define module specific beans in the infrastracture layer.
+`@Configuration` classes where we define module specific beans in the infrastructure layer.
 Those
 configuration classes are explicitly declared in the main application class.

 ### Tests